 Studies show that much of what we think about ourselves is based on ideas planted in childhood.
-Our five, six, and seven-year-old selves will internalize and believe a lot of negativity.
-And since the roots of most people's poor self-image were planted in those early years, it can be helpful to look at how.
+Our five, six, and seven-year-old selves will internalize and believe a lot of the negativity we're exposed to.

 1. Family and Friends

 You may have heard the saying that babies’ brains are like sponges – they absorb everything!
 It’s more than a saying, it’s a scientific fact and is based on the theory of the absorbent mind.

 Family is the first place where subconscious opinions about ourselves and the world are formed.
 In psychology, we learn that a critical period of forming subconscious beliefs is from birth to age six.

 Does anything stand out for you about that time period?